aerni/statamic-advanced-seo/README.md

 ### Pro

 Everything in Free, plus the tools to handle complex sites and advanced workflows.
+The **Pro** edition requires a [license from the Statamic Marketplace](https://statamic.com/addons/aerni/advanced-seo).

 - Sitemaps
 - Multi-site support